david-pugh-gcell/GCellNotificationFW_iOS/README.md

 Firstly, create a list of which beacons you want to scan for, along with any actions and store them in the following JSON file.
 The file should be called **beacons.json** and included in your project.
 Just drop it in your XCode project folder at the same level as the .xcodeproj file.

 * The **actionName** is the string that is called when the action is triggered
-* The **minActionRssi** determines the min Signal Strength (RSSI) that the phone should see before triggering the action (the higher the number the closer you will be to the beacon, e.g., -90dB would be approx 20m and -40dB would be 5m).
+* The **minActionRssi** determines the min Signal Strength (RSSI) that the phone should see before triggering the action (the higher the number - that is the closer to 0 - the closer you will be to the beacon, e.g., -90dB would be approx 20m and -50dB would be approx 1-2m).
 * The **reccurance** value is the time in seconds between subsequent triggers.
 E.g., a value of 300 would mean the time between multiple actionName triggers would be 5 minutes (300 seconds).
 This means we can control the ammount of times a user would be presented with information or notifications, improving user experience.

 ```json